arangodb/oskar/README.md

 The life cycle of a testrun will be as follows:

- - the environment variable `TESTSUITE_TIMEOUT` defines a *deadline* to all the tests, how much seconds should be allowed.
+ - the environment variable `TIMELIMIT` defines a *deadline* to all the tests, how much seconds should be allowed.
  - tests are running in worker threads.
  - main thread keeps control, launches more worker threads, once machine bandwith permits, but only every 5s as closest to not overwhelm the machine while launching arangods.
  - tests themselves have their timeouts; `testing.js` will abort if they are reached.